r4b8iiiiiit/grow-python-discord/README.md

 * Install Discord Tools: `pip install -U discord.py`
 * Install Dotenv: `pip install -U python-dotenv`
 * Place your Discord Bot Token from the Discord Developer Portal into the '.env' file.
+* Finally, add your Discord channelID to the monitor.py file.

 ## Or...
 Install and configure dependencies from GitHub: